Follow us on Twitter

 - Basic computer technology courses, such as Windows, Word, Excel and PowerPoint, including computer training for district specific record keeping.

-- In-service programs that provide specific information about the work setting"s philosophy and procedures, including orientation to a work setting, department and district staff development courses, workshops and committee meetings—unless pre-approved by an accredited provider as described above.
+- In-service programs that provide specific information about the work setting’s philosophy and procedures, including orientation to a work setting, department and district staff development courses, workshops and committee meetings—unless pre-approved by an accredited provider.

 - On-the-job training and equipment demonstration.